Tomb of King David

 Location

-Later, a Jewish Rabbi had a vision that King David's tomb was in the same area so a synagogue was built over the same building as the Upper Room and a casket was placed in it to honor King David.
-The casket is empty and does not have the bones of David in it.
+Later, a Jewish Rabbi had a vision that King David's tomb was in the same area, so a synagogue was placed over the same building as the Upper Room, and a casket was placed there to honor King David.
+The casket is empty and does not have David's bones in it.

-In 1913, Ramond Weill discovered the Tomb of David in the lower part of the City of David and for around 50 years tourists went to that site to see David's Tomb.
+In 1913, Ramond Weill discovered the Tomb of David in the lower part of the City of David, and for about 50 years, tourists visited that site.

-However, after 1960, the tourists returned again to the location of the Upper Room where they believed the Tomb of David was located.
+However, after 1960, tourists returned to the Upper Room, where they believed the Tomb of David was located.
 Why did this change occur?
 We will see why in a moment.

 2. The Bible provides quite accurate information regarding the location of the Tomb of David.